gvwilson/sensibleadventures/bookster/bookster.md

 Erileine went down on her knees beside him.
 "What are you doing here?" she hissed.
 "I thought you ran away."

 "Flew away, actually," the magician corrected.
-"I find it much more efficient.
+"It's much more efficient.
 Pass me that trowel, would you?"

 Erileine clenched her teeth.
 "You tell me what you're doing here, or